-How to Overcome the Fear of Failure
+How to Overcome the Fear of Failure (When Trying to Go Remote)

-Failure is When You Decide to Give Up.
+Failure is When You Decide to Give Up

 First, let’s define failure.
 Failure, simply put, is when you decide to give up.